filipondios/sqfilms/README.md

 ## Running with Docker

 You can run this project inside a Docker container without installing any dependencies on your machine.

-The container expects an existing SQLite database on your host (so your data persists across runs).
+The container expects an SQLite database mounted from your host, but if the database file does not exist, the application will create and initialize it automatically on first run.

+Clone this repository (with submodules) and build the Docker image:

 ```bash
 git clone --recurse-submodules https://github.com/filipondios/sqfilms.git